magento/devdocs/src/recommendations/test.md

 -  You can use generated data, such as views, products added to a cart, and checkouts, and so on in your testing environment as identified by the non-production SaaS Environment ID Magento provides.

 -  Because you will not have large amounts of behavioral data, input data for computing product associations is sparse.
-However, that data is still sent to Sensi to compute the machine learning models and provide recommendations based on data you generated within this environment.
+However, that data is still sent to Sensei to compute the machine learning models and provide recommendations based on data you generated within this environment.